Barrel of Fun

 The wide dirt path is framed by a wooden fence throughout, which is often crowded by junipers whose sweet scent offsets their rugged appearance.
 Keep an eye out for Joshua trees.
 Toward the end of your one-way, reach a postcard-perfect wooden bridge over a stream (often flooded during storms).
 The turn-around point is at Tejon Park and Equestrian Arena.

-BARREL BONUS: Head north to Lancaster to find the wine tasting room for Thief and Barrel, a local spot that brings joy both in the form of good wine and friendly service.
+BARREL BONUS: Head north to Lancaster to find the wine tasting room for Thief and Barrel, a local spot that brings joy in the form of both good wine and friendly service.
 Chief Sommelier DiMaggio provides excellent recommendations, but you can’t go wrong with their primary tasting set offering an array of sweet and dry whites, reds, and specialty creations like hibiscus wine—yes, made from the flower!

 To get to the eastern Barrel Springs trailhead and lot, take the CA-14 to Palmdale and merge onto the CA-122, heading northeast.
 After 2.2 miles, turn left onto 25th St. E., followed by an immediate left onto Barrel Springs and the dirt parking lot.
 Dog-friendly!